Neonatal Abstinence Syndrome

 - Trouble feeding, constant sucking, or poor weight gain

-- Tremors in his arms or legs, or making his muscles rigid
+- Tremors in his or her arms or legs, or making his or her muscles rigid

 - Sleeping problems

-- Trouble keeping his temperature stable, or sweating
+- A fever, trouble keeping his or her temperature stable, or sweating

-- Sneezing or yawning often, or breathing problems
+- Yawning often, fast breathing, or breathing problems

 - Fast heartbeat

 - Mottling (areas of skin that change color) or skin breakdown from rubbing constantly against clothing